 3.1 Accumulative Curves of the Taxonomic Richness

-Respectively, 10, 10, 18 and 17 taxa were recorded in the secondary forests of Grand Lahou, rubber plantations, secondary forests of La Mé and oil palm plantations.
+Respectively, 10, 10, 18 and 17 arthropods orders were recorded in the secondary forests of Grand Lahou, rubber plantations, secondary forests of La Mé and oil palm plantations.
 The taxa accumulation curves plotted plateaued with the litter arthropods from rubber plantations.
 For the rest, the phenomenon of non-saturation curves was registered (Fig. 3).
 The expected taxa richness (the ﬁrst-order jackknife) showed that the total taxa number could reach 13, 10, 23 and 22 taxa, respectively, in the secondary forests of Grand Lahou, rubber plantations, secondary forests of La Mé and oil palm plantations.
 Thus, the observed taxa would represent 77–100% of the expected taxa.

 3.2 Litter-dwelling Invertebrates’ Abundance